-Visits/Visitors Maths Personal, Social and Expressive Arts and Design Characteristics of Effective Walk around the local area Uses some number names and number language spontaneously.
+Visits/Visitors Maths Personal, Social and Expressive Arts and Design Characteristics of Effective Visit to the Yorkshire Wildlife Park - Reception Class Uses some number names and number language spontaneously.
 Uses some number names accurately in play.
 Recites numbers in order to 10.
 Recognise some numerals of personal significance.
 Counts up to three or four objects by saying one number name for each item.
 Counts actions or objects which cannot be moved.
 Shows an interest in shape and space by playing with shapes or making arrangements with objects.
 Selects a particular named shape.
 Emotional Development Can select and use activities and resources with help Begins to accept the needs of others and can take turns and share resources, sometimes with support from others.
 Can usually tolerate delay when needs are not immediately met, and understands wishes may not always be met.
 Initiates conversations, attends to and takes account of what others say.
-Aware of the boundaries set, and of behavioural expectations in the setting Understands that they can use lines to enclose a space, and then begin to use these shapes to represent objects.
+Aware of the boundaries set, and of behavioural expectations in the setting Enjoys joining in with dancing and ring games.
+Sings a few familiar songs.
+Understands that they can use lines to enclose a space, and then begin to use these shapes to represent objects.
 Beginning to construct, stacking blocks vertically and horizontally, making enclosures and creating spaces.
-Realises tools can be used for a purpose.
+Manipulates materials to achieve a planned effect.
 Constructs with a purpose in mind, using a variety of resources.
 Uses simple tools and techniques competently and appropriately.
-Selects tools and techniques needed to shape, assemble and join materials they are using.
 Developing preferences for forms of expression.
 Uses movement to express feelings.
 Notices what adults do, imitating what is observed and then doing it spontaneously when the adult is not there.
-Engages in imaginative role-play based on own first-hand experiences.
-Uses available resources to create props to support role-play.
-Create simple representations of events, people and objects Chooses particular colours to use for a purpose.
-Introduces a storyline or narrative into their play.
-Plays alongside other children who are engaged in the same theme.
-Learning Active learning Creativity and critical thinking l· Hooks for Learning Literacy Communication and Physical Development Understanding the World Engag play b experi Uses a create play.
-Introd narrat Plays a theme Plays o cooperatively as part of a to develop and act out a Sometimes gives meaning to marks as they draw and paint Ascribes meanings to marks that they see in different places.
-Begins to break the flow of speech into words.
-Hears and says the initial sound in words.
-Recognises rhythm in spoken words.
-Joins in with repeated refrains and anticipates key events and phrases in rhymes and stories.
-Handles books carefully.
-Hears and says the initial sound in words.
-Language Listens to stories with increasing attention and recall Responds to simple instructions, e.g. to get or put away an object.
-Uses talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences Maintains attention, concentrates and sits quietly during appropriate activity.
-Draws lines and circles using gross motor movements.
-Begins to use anticlockwise movement and retrace vertical lines.
-Uses simple tools to effect changes to materials.
-Can usually manage washing and drying hands.
-Shows understanding of the need for safety when tackling new challenges, and considers and manages some risks.
-Looks closely at similarities, differences, patterns and change.
-Knows how to operate simple equipment, e.g. turns on CD player and uses remote control.
+Builds stories around toys, e.g. farm animals needing rescue from an armchair 'cliff'.
+Create simple representations of events, people and objects.
+Learning Playing and exploring Active learning Creativity and critical thinking